tendermint/tendermint/docs/architecture/adr-059-go-api-stability.md

 ### Backwards-Compatible Changes

 In Go, [almost all API changes are backwards-incompatible](https://blog.golang.org/module-compatibility) and thus exported items in public APIs generally cannot be changed until Tendermint 2.0.
-The only backwards-compatible changes we can make to exported items are:
+The only backwards-compatible changes we can make to public APIs are:

+- Adding a package.

 - Adding a new identifier to the package scope (e.g. const, var, func, struct, interface, etc.).